 Gift Republic planetarium projector

-The dome of this planetarium is inscribed with the constellations, which are then projected onto its surroundings when you turn on the lights.
+This home planetarium features a dome inscribed with the constellations, which it projects onto the surrounding walls when you turn on the lights.

 If you would like to see a bit more colour, then this device comes with a colour changing option allowing you to see the stars in a multitude of different hues.

-Transform your child’s room into a glorious tour through outer space using this device which doubles as both a planetarium and a projector.
+Transform your child’s room into a glorious tour through outer space using this device which doubles as both a planetarium and a still image projector.

-One end features a changeable dome that can either be set to show the stars of the night sky or the constellations as they rotate across your ceiling and walls.
+One end features a changeable dome that showcases the stars of the night sky or the constellations as they rotate across your ceiling and walls.

 Flip around to the projector end, however, and you can display one of 24 NASA colour images, featuring nebulae, planets, astronauts and more.